raptor4444/raptor4444/README.md

 <h1> Hi 👋, I'm <a href="https://raptor4444.github.io/My_Portfolio/" target="_blank">Nishant</a> 🚀 from India.</h1>
 <br>
 <h4>
-  I am a junior at GGSIPU'24, where I am majoring Electronics.
+  I am a Senior at GGSIPU'24, where I am majoring Electronics.
   <br>
   <br>
   I'm currently learning, exploring and exploiting in the field of DevOps, Machine Learning and Web Development (unofficially).